-Taken together, our findings will yield information about long-term, selective, sex-dependent negative impacts on emotional and cognitive function induced by prenatal CBD exposure and the mediating mechanisms involved.
+Taken together, our findings will yield information about the long-term, selective, sex-dependent negative impacts of prenatal CBD exposure on emotional and cognitive function and the mechanisms that mediate these effects.
 This work will provide an invaluable and unprecedented framework for treatment by identifying specific miRNAs that can be delivered through a safer route.